phuriku/ml-course/Mathematics_for_Machine_Learning.md

 What is Machine Learning?
 -------------------------
-Most of machine learning can be classified as basic applied statistics.
-Specifically, machine learning consists of modeling existing datasets so that predictions and classifications can be made for future data points without human intervention.
-As such, most of the mathematics behind machine learning involves some degree of linear algebra, probability, and statistics.
+Most of machine learning can be classified as applied statistics.
+Specifically, machine learning consists of modeling existing datasets so that predictions can be made for future data without human intervention.
+Consequently, most of the mathematics behind machine learning involves some degree of linear algebra, probability, and statistics.

 Supervised vs. Unsupervised Learning
 ------------------------------------
 Machine learning mostly consists of generating mathematical models for pre-existing datasets so that future data can be classified.
-In this respect, there are two types of machine learning problems: 1) *supervised learning*, where a correct label is known and assigned to each point in an existing dataset that can help to train a mathematical model, and 2) *unsupervised learning*, where the existing dataset is raw in the purest sense.
+In this respect, there are two types of machine learning problems: 1) *supervised learning*, where a correct label is known and assigned to each point in an existing dataset, and 2) *unsupervised learning*, where the existing dataset is raw in the purest sense.

-An example of supervised learning would be classifying pictures of dogs and cats using a dataset of 100 pictures for which we have already classified each picture as a dog or a cat.
-Using this pre-sorted data, a model can be derived to make predictions about whether future pictures are dogs or cats.
+An example of supervised learning is classifying pictures of dogs and cats using a dataset of 100 pictures for which we have already manually classified each picture as a dog or a cat.
+Using this pre-labeled data, a model can be derived to make predictions about whether other pictures are of dogs or of cats.

-An example of unsupervised learning would be clustering points in a dataset.
+An example of unsupervised learning is clustering points in a dataset.
 There are no classifications for the existing data, only raw data points.
-Using mathematical algorithms, we can divide data points into natural clusters.
+Using mathematical algorithms, we can separate data points into natural clusters.

 Offline vs. Online Learning
 ---------------------------
 There is also a dichotomy in ML between offline and online learning.

-Offline learning uses a *static* dataset to generate a model that remains unmodified even as new data comes in.
-On the other hand, online learning produces a dynamic model that is constantly adjusting itself with new data points.
+*Offline learning* uses a *static* dataset to generate a model that remains unmodified even as new data comes in.
+On the other hand, *online learning* produces a dynamic model that constantly adjusts itself with new data points.
 Online learning tends to be more complex and computation-intensive than offline learning.

 Probability & Statistics
 ========================
 As in the case of almost any modeling based on limited datasets, there is often a large degree of uncertainty in ML.
-This uncertainty must be quantified, and probability theory is the tool used to do it.
+This uncertainty must be quantified, and probability theory is the tool used to do so.

 Frequentist vs. Bayesian Statistics
 -----------------------------------